DaneChainS/fdroid/README.md

 # fdroid
 This repository hosts an [F-Droid](https://f-droid.org/) repo for my apps.
-This allows you to install and update apps very easily.
+This allows you to install and update apps very easily..

 ### Apps